+ADDITIONAL INFORMATION

-ADDITIONAL INFORMATION DISTRIBUTABLE EVENT
+DISTRIBUTABLE EVENT

-Generally a distributable event includes attainment of age 591⁄2 (Before January 1, 2020 attainment of age 701⁄2 for governmental section 457(b) plans), severance from employment, disability or death.
+Generally a distributable event includes attainment of age 591⁄2 (age 701⁄2 for governmental 457(b) plans), severance from employment, disability or death.
 However, the employer's plan may place additional restrictions that must also be met prior to a distribution.
 If you have met a distributable event, you may request a rollover of funds to any eligible plan type or a transfer to a like plan type.
-If you wish to move funds from your VALIC 403(b) account to another 403(b) account via a rollover distribution, and have made contributions prior to January 1, 1987, those amounts may lose a grandfathered status that can impact future required distributions.
+If you wish to move funds from your VALIC 403(b) account to another 403(b) account via a rollover distribution, and have made contributions prior to 01-01-87, those amounts may lose a grandfathered status that can impact future required distributions.
 However, movement of funds from your VALIC 403(b) account to another 403(b) account via a transfer distribution may retain the status.
 For more information, please call 1-800-448-2542.